ThatCoolCoder/foss-rcas/README.md

             - have hsv-space (or hsl-space) quantisation
         - Potentially create a simulation of FPV inteference - we make a raycast from viewing position to camera, and degrade based on how many intersections.
             - viewing position is FpvGroundStation, which is attached to the ground camera
-    - prerecorded prop audio needs more control of volume
     - Make plane support being deleted so that we can add plane spawning in location if we target multiplayer for 1.0
 - Input
     - Add an input debug UI thing